-I left to study further at North Staffs Poly in Stoke on Trent – inspired by the pottery kilns and the surrounding dramatic Staffordshire landscape.
+I left to study further at North Staffs Polytechnic in Stoke on Trent – inspired by the pottery kilns and the surrounding dramatic Staffordshire landscape.
 I eventually took my career on another path and have worked as an accountant for a printing company for oh so many years! ….but I have never stopped being creative and continue my passion for art.

 I discovered that I have a family link to a now defunct printing press manufacturer, Hughes & Kimber of London.
 I use one of their early presses at home to produce my collagraphs.
 I am also a member of the excellent Leicester Print Workshop and I use their Harry Rochat press to make my larger work.

 I now live in Rutland with my husband and I’m continually inspired by the beautiful Rutland landscape and our frequent trips to Thornham on the North Norfolk coast.